Cliffhanger (1993 film): Development and writing

 Carolco, believing the intended $40 million budget would be too big, and unable to figure out how to make special effects for the film, cancelled that project two weeks before production was supposed to begin; but Harlin still kept his $3 million, and he and Stallone and everyone else involved in it then moved on to Cliffhanger, another Carolco project, which had a budget of $70 million, almost double that of Gale Force.

-Harlin wanted David Bowie and Bryan Ferry for the role of Qualen, but scheduling problems prevented Bowie from taking it, and the role eventually went to John Lithgow.
+Harlin wanted David Bowie and Bryan Ferry for the role of Eric Qualen, but scheduling problems prevented Bowie from taking it, and the role eventually went to John Lithgow.
 Reviewers have suggested that the 1956 dramatic film The Mountain provided some of the inspiration for Cliffhanger, which has multiple similarities.
 Before production began, Stallone rewrote Michael France's script: his work changed the film significantly enough that Carolco petitioned the Writers Guild of America for him to get credit.

-Half of the film's budget was provided by TriStar Pictures in exchange for distribution rights in North America, Mexico, Australia, New Zealand, Germany, and France.
+Half of the film's budget was provided by TriStar Pictures in exchange for distribution rights in North America, Mexico, Australia, New Zealand, Germany and France.
 Seed funding was provided by Carolco shareholders Rizzoli-Corriere della Sera, Le Studio Canal+, and Pioneer Electric Corporation.
 The balance of the production costs were obtained through a production loan provided by a syndicate of banks led by Credit Lyonnais Bank Nederland (CLBN).
 The credit of US$46,553,000 was, at the time, one of the largest project loan facilities ever to be made for the production of an independent film, and was fully repaid from the movie’s distribution proceeds.

 The financing arrangement was the result of Carolco's serious debt issues, and as a result, Carolco would ultimately receive very little of the box office gross.
 During principal photography, production was shut down twice when Carolco could not afford to pay the crew; the movie went $40 million over budget.
 Stallone reportedly had to forego $2 million of his $15 million salary as a result.